 That way, you’ll brighten the subject while darkening the foreground.

-However, you should be aware one big caveat:
+However, you should be aware of one big warning:

 Cameras do not offer unlimited tonal range to work with.